Create and Use Normals inside Substance Painter

 Using the sliders to adjust the height map look.
 Area in white will appear indented.
 If embossed look is desired, adjust the contrast so the height map is inverted.

-If the alpha map is aliased at the edge it is a good idea to make the heightmap slightly blurry so the final normal map wouldn't be as pixelated when applied.
+If the alpha map is aliased at the edge it is a good idea to make the heightmap slightly blurry so the final normal map wouldn't be as pixelated on the edge when applied.

 S to save the map.